hparra/hparra.github.io/audiobooks.md

 [The One Minute Manager](http://amzn.to/2g5JhuV).
 Ken Blanchard & Spencer Johnson.
 2015-05-05.

 As a Man Thinketh (Earl Nightingale Edit).
 Originally by James Allen.
 This recording introduced me to both James Allen and Earl Nightingale.
 Listening to this was a life-altering event.
 I have re-listened to it dozens of times and continue to do so every few weeks.
-I give it my absolute highest recommendation. 👍👍👍 🔥🔥🔥
+I give it my absolute highest recommendation.
+Also see [As a Man Thinketh (1903)](as-a-man-thinketh-1903.md). 👍👍👍 🔥🔥🔥

 [The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail](http://amzn.to/2gukQaW).
 Clayton M. Christensen.
 2011-10-04.